snowleader00/level-preserving-text-augmentation-GPT/README.md

 ## Related Paper
 **Title**:
-*An Empirical Study on Level-Preserving GPT-Based Text Augmentation for EFL Learner Writing and the Effects of Decoding Temperature Conditions*
+*Level-Preserving GPT-Based Text Augmentation for EFL Learner Writing: Effects of Decoding Temperature*

 **Status**: In press(to be published in December 2025)